madanyn3/madanyn3.github.io/hobbies.md

 Not a big music head!
 I listen to Metallica (the OG 80s) sometimes during work.
 Otherwise I prefer lo-fi music filled with violin and piano.

 ## Movies and TV Shows 🎥
-I prefer movies and tv shows with a string story line.
+I prefer movies and tv shows with a strong story line.
 I can say I have watched many of the OG movies and Shows.
 Currently have developed a frenzy for serial killer thrillers!

 ## Books 📖
 Until recently, my reading mostly revolved around course material.
 Similar to in movies, I prefer books that are likely going to leave a strong impression on me.
 Currently engaged in DUNE, Project Hail Mary.